alihoseini2002/Corridor_Game_ClientServer/Readme.md

 - Basic game logic of the Quoridor board game
 - Client-server communication using HTTP
 - Modular code structure for easier understanding
-- Simple and clean implementation for educational purposes
+- Simple and clean implementation for educational purposes, with comments in the code to help better understanding

 ---